.png)

 Can be transformed into structured output:

 This transformation is critical because it turns feedback into signals.
+And structured operational signals are what help organizations coordinate action faster.

 The real value of text analysis emerges when it moves beyond interpretation and into execution.